11 Best Muscle-Building Vegan Foods Ideas With Recipes

 9. Tofu And Tempeh

 These meat replacements include 12 grams of protein per 100 grams and are adaptable.
-You can, for example, use them in various stir-fried meals, curries, and salads or consume them lightly fried alongside veggies and rice.
+You can, for example, use them in various stir-fried dishes, curries, and salads, or lightly fry them alongside veggies and rice.

 10. Nutritional Yeast

 Vegans are familiar with nutritional yeast flakes.
-Although it resembles dry sawdust, this type of yeast has a cheese flavour and might be used instead of grated cheese.
+Although it resembles dry sawdust, this type of yeast has a cheesy flavour and can be used as a substitute for grated cheese.
 A tablespoon (10 g) of these flakes sprinkled on top of pasta provides five grams of vegan protein.

 11. Porridge Oats